 8.2 Unless otherwise provided under clause 8.3, Our prices exclude VAT.
-However, if the rate of VAT changes between the date of the Order and the date of delivery or performance, We will adjust the rate of VAT that you pay, unless you have already paid for the Goods and/or Services in full before the change in the rate of VAT takes effect t.
+However, if the rate of VAT changes between the date of the Order and the date of delivery or performance, We will adjust the rate of VAT that you pay, unless you have already paid for the Goods and/or Services in full before the change in the rate of VAT takes effect.

 8.3 Where requirements are met and confirmed by Us, the price of the Goods may qualify to be exclusive of VAT whilst the Goods are held in warehouse.
-However, if you request delivery from warehouse, you will become liable to pay Us VAT at the prevailing rate.
+However, if you request delivery from warehouse, you will become liable to pay Us VAT and Duty at the prevailing rate.

 8.4 The prices for the Goods exclude delivery costs, which will be added to the total amount due.

 8.5 Where We are providing Goods to you, you must make payment for Goods in advance.
 We accept most major credit and debit cards.

 8.6 We provide 30 days of free warehousing Services starting from the date your Goods arrive at Warehouse EP, or Warehouse DA if you asked us to keep your Goods at Warehouse DA.
 Following the 30 free of charge storage days, We will charge you in advance until our next bi-annual storage invoicing date for Our warehousing Services as per Our storage tariffs which you can find on our website